 Music AI: History and Approaches for Generative Music

 This tutorial proposes a survey of techniques that have been applied to music generation.
-From stochastic Markovian approaches to Recurrent Neural Networks, we will discuss representations, algorithms, and listen to their outputs for a variety of musical genres.
+From stochastic Markovian approaches to Evolutionary and Deep Learning, we will discuss representations, algorithms, and listen to their outputs for a variety of musical genres.

-Musical Metacreation (MUME) involves using tools and techniques from artificial intelligence, artificial life, and machine learning, themselves often inspired by cognitive and life sciences, to endow machines with musical creativity.
+Music AI, aka Musical Metacreation (MUME), involves using tools and techniques from artificial intelligence, artificial life, and machine learning, themselves often inspired by cognitive and life sciences, to endow machines with musical creativity.
 Concretely, the field brings together artists, practitioners and researchers interested in developing systems that autonomously (or interactively) recognize, learn, represent, compose, complete, accompany, or interpret musical content.

 The tutorial introduces musical metacreation themes, theory, algorithms, and state of the art systems to those who are less familiar with the field or are interesting in catching up on new developments.
 Talks will take the form of literature surveys that offer an objective and broad snapshot of the work in the field.